Jack-Lin626/Work/wpa_supplicant_uman.md

 configure file
 --------------
 You need to edit configure file first before using wpa_supplicant.
 It needs to be executed as root identity.
-Frist, create the configure file.
 You can name it anything ended with .conf.
 ```text
 moxa@Moxa:~$ sudo -i
 [sudo] password for moxa: